How much do you know about Gen Z?

-You’ll have opinions, granted, based maybe on that ever-aloof niece or nephew you’ve got – the one surgically attached to their smartphone last Christmas.
+You’ll have opinions, granted.
+Based maybe on that ever-aloof niece or nephew you’ve got – the one surgically attached to their smartphone last Christmas.
+Perhaps some awkward staff kitchen conversations.
 But what do you really know?

-The answer, according to a range of surveys, is very little.
+The answer, according to a range of surveys, might well be “very little”.

 Fact: Just 3% prioritise a company’s CSR programmes when making applications.